 The opening ceremony will be followed by a free reception where delegates can meet up with old acquaintances and make new ones.

-On Thursday evening we have plans for an exciting social event at an interesting venue with a sampling of international cuisine and beverages.
-Details will be announced nearer the time.
-As a clue you might like to look up what a “Ceilidh” is and we might be borrowing something from the Scottish “Burns Night” celebrations traditionally held in January.
-You won’t have to wear a kilt (unless you want to) but there will be some traditional fun to be had, intriguing facts to discover as well as quiet spaces for those who prefer.
+On Thursday evening we have plans for an exciting social event where delegates can mingle and network in an informal atmosphere.
+There will be light food and drink and an opportunity to sample some traditional Scottish Culture.
+This is not a formal dinner and you won’t have to wear a kilt (unless you want to) but there will be some traditional fun to be had, as well as quiet spaces for those who prefer.

 Attending EAWOP Congress for the first time can be daunting, particularly if you do not know any other delegates.
 We will be putting in place a support